-UGBlog: Clearly the transition to the cloud is a challenge for all enterprise businesses.
-What obstacles are particular to the mid-sized enterprise when making that transition?
+UGBlog: The transition to the cloud is a challenge for all enterprise businesses.
+What obstacles are particular to the midsized enterprise when making that transition?

-Francesco: I’ve been doing this since 2010, so I’ve seen enterprises large and small try to jump into the deep end of public cloud.
-It was more difficult then, but it’s still challenging today.
-Complexity of the cloud is one of these major challenges.
-For example, today AWS has over 50 services an organization can choose to utilize.
-The problem is with this wealth of capabilities at their disposal, if enterprises don’t have the skill sets, they don’t know where to start.
-They dip a toe in the water and find they’re spending more than they meant to, or that it’s more difficult to get an app auto-scaled than they thought.
+Francesco: Over the course of the last 9 or so years, as long as I’ve been in the cloud space, I’ve seen enterprises large and small try to jump into the deep end of public cloud and fail.
+It was more challenging early on, with the CSPs not having the level of maturity they have today, although challenges remain.
+Complexity is one of them.
+For example, today AWS offers over 50+ cloud services.
+Most midsized organizations don’t have the skillsets to pick and choose among them, nor prioritize, least of all do they know where to start.
+They might dip a toe in the water only to find they’re spending more than they meant to, or that it’s more difficult to get an app auto-scaled than they thought.

-UGBlog: Given their resource constraints, how can midsize enterprise businesses develop a cloud strategy that allows them to be competitive in the market?
+UGBlog: Given their resource constraints, how can midsized enterprise businesses develop a cloud strategy that allows them to be competitive in the market?

-UGBlog: As midsize enterprises grow, what benefits does the cloud present?
+UGBlog: As midsized enterprises grow, what benefits does the cloud present?

 Francesco: The most obvious is the fact that the cloud allows an enterprise to innovate without having to make significant capital investments up front.
-In the traditional world, you’d buy hardware, software, maintenance; you’d rack and stack the infrastructure and have this wonderful environment, but then you see success and you need to grow, which means you have to buy it all again.
 Public cloud takes that cost and effort away because you can scale based on demand.
-You can afford to fail and test in public cloud so you can optimize the services you’re launching.
-It gives you the sandbox to test what you’re doing and prove with metrics that what you’re doing will work.
+You can afford to fail and test in public cloud so you can optimize the services you’re delivering to customers distracted by competitive offerings.
+It gives you the ability to test what you’re doing and measure that against your strategic objectives.

-UGBlog: How does Unitas Global provide benefits to growing midsize enterprises looking to take advantage of cloud?
+UGBlog: How does Unitas Global provide benefits to growing midsized enterprises looking to take advantage of cloud?

-Francesco: With technology changing so rapidly, midsize enterprises may not have the resources to keep up, so this is where Unitas can help.
-We know where mistakes will inevitably be made in the transition, we know where governance needs to be established to control cost, we know to enable access controls to ensure security.
-Unitas has the ability to identify the right applications to migrate to the cloud first so you can demonstrate success and not get bogged down by a quagmire.
-The last thing an enterprise wants to think about is if they have the right infrastructure, disaster recovery, etc. We can come in and manage that so the enterprise can focus on what they do best: innovate for their customers.
+Francesco: With technology changing so rapidly, midsized enterprises may not have the resources to keep up, so this is where Unitas can help.
+We know where mistakes will inevitably be made in the transition, we know how governance needs to be established, we understand how to provide cost transparency, we know how to enable access controls to ensure security.

 Ready to accelerate your cloud journey?
-Click here for more information on cloud assessment, strategy, and planning.
+Click here for more information on Unitas Global’s cloud adoption offerings.